The City Charter establishes the position and authority of the City Auditor. The City Auditor is:

 - Granted complete access to all records, documents, systems, and information as well as officials, officers, agents, or employees of all city departments, boards, and commissions.

-Because the Police Department is a state agency, state statutes grant the City Auditor audit authority over the department.
+Because the Police Department is a state agency, state statutes grant the City Auditor the authority to audit the department.

 Our primary function is to conduct audits of city government.
 Performance audits basically evaluate the performance of city departments, programs, and activities resulting in recommendations for improvements.
 Learn more about our audit process.

-We publicly communicate to elected officials, management, and the public what we found during our audit work.
+We publicly communicate to elected officials, management, and the public the results of what we found during our audit work.
 Our audit reports and other documents are available online.
-Search our work
+Search our work.

 We track management’s implementation of our recommendations through the Audit Report Tracking System (ARTS) process.
 These updates are presented to the City Council.